Trump plan would kick more than 3 million people off food stamps

 Fewer people on food stamps

-The proposed rule comes at a time when enrollment in food stamps, formally known as the Supplemental Nutrition Assistance Program, is dropping.
-About 36 million people received food stamp benefits in April, (the most recent data available), down from 44 million the previous year.
+The proposed rule comes at a time when overall enrollment is dropping in food stamps, formally known as the Supplemental Nutrition Assistance Program.
+About 36 million people received food stamp benefits in April (the most recent data available), down from 44 million the previous year.
 Enrollment in the program rose sharply following the recession, but more families are moving off the benefit as the economy improves.

 The proposed rule would require people who receive welfare payments through TANF to apply separately for the food-stamp program.
 Typically, a family of three must earn less than $2,252 per month, or about $27,000 per year, to qualify for food stamps, according to the USDA.